The Phoenix – Deconstruction, Rebirth, and Renewal

-The Phoenix is always consistent as an awesome being which is large in structure and wingspan.
+The Phoenix is always consistent as an awesome being that is large in structure and wingspan.
 And undergoes differentiated versions of destruction, rebirth, and renewal.
-But the consistent parallelism is that the Phoenix is always the symbol of undying perseverance, inspite of the expected opposition and blockade towards its goals.
+But the consistent parallelism is that the Phoenix is always the symbol of undying perseverance, in spite of the expected opposition and blockade towards its goals.
 It goes on, gallant and confident.
 Unwavering in its struggle towards the accomplishment of its mission.

 It experiences a temporary setback, wherein, because of old age, around 500 to 1000 years old, it has to go back to the City of the Sun, Heliopolis, to retire to its funeral pyre of a nest of herbs.
 Where, with a clap of its wings, the nest catches fire and is burned to its death.

 But because of immortality, it emerges from the ashes, a new bird, better than its old self.
 The new reincarnated self is better equipped to pursue its mission again.
 And this cycle of renewal, rebirth, and destruction goes on and on.

 The mythical Phoenix spirit totem is the keeper of the fire in all creation.
 The fire represents transformation, death, and rebirth.
 The Phoenix is the ultimate symbol of strength and renewal due to its being a powerful spiritual totem (check here for more animals that represent strength).

 The Phoenix spirit totem inspires a confused and lost person with the following traits so that he can DIE in his old desperate self, be REBORN into a new, upgraded, and improved self, and be TRANSFORMED into a confident and future-looking human being willing to take up all the challenges.
 It is a bird with everlasting life.
 It regenerates or achieves rebirth by going through a cycle.
 Its resurrection or new life is obtained by rising from the ashes of its predecessor or ancestor.